BigDataIA-Fall2023-Team8/Assignment_01/README.md

 - This will set up the initial requirements

 Step 2:
-- Open the Nougat_API_Hosting.ipynb file and reset the runtime at first
+- Open the Nougat_API_Hosting.ipynb file on Google Colab and reset the runtime at first
 - Connect to T4 GPU4 and visit the site https://dashboard.ngrok.com/auth to generate an auth code
 - Save the auth code somewhere and add it in the file at the bottom where it is mentioned
 - Further run the entire document step by step and in the end we get an ngrok link where the local host 8503 has been hosted somewhere else